Advertisements

 • unresponsiveness to customer complaints;

-• targeting of unsophisticated, elderly, low net worth and other vulnerable individuals.
+• targeting unsophisticated, elderly, low net worth, and other vulnerable individuals.

 Warnings Signs

-The warning signs of fraud are the same in Forex as in any other corner of finance — promises that are too good to be true and that appeal to that demon in all of us that would love to get-rich-quick.
+The warning signs of fraud are the same in Forex as in any other corner of finance — promises that are too good to be true and that appeal to that demon in all of us who would love to get rich quickly.
 Another warning sign is unsolicited phone calls and emails offering big returns for low money and low effort.
-Reputable brokers and managers do not engage in email blitzes and never cold-call.
-In addition, any time it is urgent you send money right away to get started — watch out.
+Reputable brokers and managers do not engage in email blitzes and never cold call.
+In addition, any time it is urgent that you send money right away to get started — watch out.
 While every service purveyor likes to get new clients, high pressure to send money right away by wire transfer, PayPal, or credit card is often a sign of intent to cheat.

 In summary, the five warning signs of a scam are: